-Here are 17 truly unique cat breeds.
+Here are the 17 most unique cat breeds.

 Contents

-17 Unique Cat Breeds
+Unique Cats & Other Interesting Cat Breeds

 1. Abyssinian

-This breed has a relatively small face which means its large almond shaped eyes stand out even more.
+This breed has a relatively small face which means its large almond-shaped eyes stand out even more.

-This friendly cat breed is also known for its intelligence and its love of a good climb so be sure to give it a garden or a cat tower for playing.
-But most of all the Abyssinian loves its human family.
+This friendly cat breed is also known for its intelligence and its love of a good climb, so be sure to give it a garden or a cat tower for playing.
+But most of all, the Abyssinian loves its human family.

 2. Singapura

-With a similar temperament to the Burmese cat, they are full of mischief, are affectionate, and extremely inquisitive.
+With a similar temperament to the Burmese cat, they are full of mischief, affectionate, and extremely inquisitive.
 Singapura cats enjoy chasing balls down the hall or tap dancing on keyboards.

 3. Devon Rex